shoefer/shoefer.github.io/_posts/2015-07-19-data-numbers-representations.markdown

 comments: true
 intuds-weight: 2
 ---
-I would like to start the intuitive introduction to data science by looking at the term *data*.
+I would like to start the intuitive introduction to machine intelligence by looking at the term *data*.
 Let us try to gain an informal but sufficient understanding of how we could define data.

 ### Data is numbers